codycherrington/ASCENTo.1/README.md

 - **Custom Language Model** – Trained from scratch with PyTorch using your own dataset.
 - **Transformer Architecture** – Simple, interpretable, and modifiable.
-- **Terminal Chat Interface** – Interact with the model directly through your console.
+- 🖥️ **Streamlit Interface** – Control training, chatting, and data prep from your browser.
 - **Live Training Dashboard** – See loss, perplexity, and progress updates in real time.
 - **Session Logging** – Automatically saves loss/perplexity curves and run metadata.
 - **Flexible Control Center** – Adjust model dimensions, learning rates, batch sizes, and more.
+- 🔁 **Interrupt-Safe Checkpoints** – Stop and resume training without loss.

 ---